OneLoneCoder/olcUTIL_Geometry2D/README.md

 * Circles
 * Rectangles
 * Triangles
+* Rays

 I would like this file to provide functions that cover every combination Shape Vs Shape for the following functions:
 * [true/false] **contains** (Shape A, Shape B) - Shape B entirely exists with Shape A. Points from Shape B can touch Shape A boundary.
 * [true/false] **overlaps** (Shape A, Shape B) - Some part or Shape A and some part of Shape B occupy the same 2D space.
 * [vector<points>] **intersects** (Shape A, Shape B) - Return all points (or none) where the boundaries of Shape A and Shape B overlap.
+* [optional<point>] **project** (Shape A, Shape B, Ray) - Project Shape A along Ray until it is in contact with Shape B (or not).
+* [optional<normal, double>] **collide** (Shape A, Shape B, Ray) - Check if Shape A, when moved along Ray, collides with Shape B. If it does, return the distance along the ray and the normal of Shape B at the point of collision.
+* [optional<ray>] **reflect** (Ray A, Shape B) - Return a ray (if possible) that is a reflection of incident Ray A, when reflected off Shape B.
+* [point] **closest** (Shape A, Shape B) - Return a point on Shape A, which is closest to any part of Shape B.
+* [point] **constrain** (Shape A, Point B) - Return a point within Shape A closest to Point B.
 * [circle] **envelope_c** (Shape A) - Return a minimum size circle shape that fully encapsulates Shape A
 * [rect] **envelope_r** (Shape A) - Return a minimum size rectangle shape that fully encapsulates Shape A

-  In total there are 25 potential **contains**, 25 potential **overlaps**, 25 potential **intersects** and 10 potential **envelopes**, which need some maths to think about and some C++ expertise to implement efficiently.
-In short, it's a lot of work!
-There are many already implemented, but I've left a "TODO" where I think there is something missing.
-I know many of the community have code snippets buried away somewhere that satisfy some of these functions.
+This project is a collaborative effort, and a continuous "Work-In-Progress" - If you feel you can contribute then please do so!
+There are many functions required, and we've not yet implemented all of them.
+Check the header file for the completion matrix.
 All contributors will becredited in the header file, and this will be a fantastic resource/reference for those that might need a function or two for their other projects!

   **So, please, help me!**